socketsupply/socket/CONTRIBUTING.md

 ## Contribution Guide Overview
-This guide provides steps on how to make contributions, reporting bugs and become a part of the ongoing development of `Socket Runtime`.
+This guide provides steps on how to make contributions, report bugs, and become a part of the ongoing development of `Socket Runtime`.
 If you are just started learning about Socket Runtime, you can start from [here](https://socketsupply.co/guides/).

 ### Setup and build the framework